Please note that we are no longer accepting cases for Transvaginal Surgical Mesh.

 Mesh manufacturers Johnson & Johnson, American Medical Systems, C.R.
 Bard, Boston Scientific, and Coloplast have paid out more than $200 million since 2012 to women alleging that the companies’ mesh implants intended to stop pelvic organ prolapse and stress urinary incontinence were not adequately designed or tested before being marketed to women.
 A settlement agreement between plaintiffs and American Medical Systems will provide up to an additional $830 million to 20,000 women allegedly injured by the defective implants, if settlement participation thresholds are met.

-Multiple revision surgeries often required to remove defective mesh from women’s bodies
+Multiple revision surgeries often required to remove the defective mesh from women’s bodies

 Often, allegedly defective transvaginal mesh implants must be explanted, or surgically removed, sometimes by a series of painful and expensive operations.
 Lawsuits allege that some women have undergone multiple revision surgeries in attempts to excise all portions of the mesh form their bodies.
 For some women, ultimately removing the device has not stopped symptoms of pain and bleeding, nor cured their inability to have sexual intercourse.